vikingdata/articles/databases/TODO/MySQL_temporary_tables.md

     * TempTable engine
         * Efficient storage of varchar, blob, and text fields
         * Unsure if other fields are padded to maximum.
         * Unsure if memory is freed for deletions (not drops)
         * TempTables are more efficient and faster.
 Not sure why.
+	* Detailed information on TempTable is lacking.
    * Temp Innodb
         * Like MEMORY, the temp tables use the max space for varchar.
 	* InnoDB temp tables appear to be efficient with text columns.
-   * Information on TempTable is lacking.

 * Status
     *  [Created_tmp_tables](https://dev.mysql.com/doc/refman/8.4/en/server-status-variables.html#statvar_Created_tmp_tables) : amount of temporary tables made.